-Some of the biggest historical emitters claim that they are taking on a generous portion of the climate effort.
+The biggest historical emitters fail to recognise their climate fair shares.
+May rich countries claim that they are taking on a generous portion of the climate effort.
 Many in the global North justify their low ambition by comparing their current emissions to countries like China and India, whose total annual emissions are currently high.
 However, this fails to take into account the scale of accumulated emissions that rich countries have produced over the years.

 Climate fair shares is a method that enables us to find out what climate action should be taken, based on:

 - The remaining carbon budget – The total amount of greenhouse gases that may yet be emitted, globally, before we are most at risk of irreversible and accelerated change.

 - The responsibility of the country – Based on the total amount of greenhouse gases the country has already emitted.